-Understanding your cash flow is the first step in creating a successful financial plan.
+Understanding your cash flow and creating a budget is the first step in creating a successful financial plan.
 Every other aspect of your personal finances stems from how you balance your income and expenses.
 Unfortunately, not everyone has a clear handle on their own family’s cash flow.

 Many people have an incorrect assumption that they are budgeting and tracking cash flow successfully.
 They think that because they outlined a budget last year (or last month, or last week), and because they loosely keep an eye on their spending, they’re knocking it out of the park.
 The truth is that budgets aren’t a set-it-and-forget-it thing.
 You need to constantly track and evaluate your income and expenses to ensure that you’re on track.